 Our Values: We are One, We are Kind, We are Brave, We Thrive, We Serve.

-We are New Zealand’s oldest and largest animal welfare charity, with 39 centres across the country and almost 35,000 animals coming through our centres each year.
+We are New Zealand’s oldest and largest animal welfare charity, with 33 centres across the country and over 34,000 animals coming through our centres each year.

 The SPCA is the only charity with the power to protect all animals including prosecuting people under the Animal Welfare Act 1999.
 With under one percent government funding, we rely heavily on the generosity of those who choose to make a difference.